 How do I claim a prize by mail or if I live out of state?

 It’s easy to claim a Pennsylvania Lottery prize by mail.
-Sign and fill out your winning ticket and make a copy of it, front and back, for your records.
-If the prize is over $600, fill out a Claim Form to submit with your ticket.
-Our mailing address is:
+Sign and clearly fill out the information requested on the back of your winning ticket and make a copy of it, front and back, for your records.
+If the prize is over $600, fill out a Claim Form and submit it along with your ticket to:

 Can a group claim and share a prize?